'The Australian Dream': Film Review | Telluride 2019

 But the film's emotional immediacy comes primarily from its personal focus on Goodes, who emerges as a modest, thoughtful man walking a careful line between calling out injustices visited upon Australia's original peoples and extending an open hand toward reconciliation.
 Even his definition of the annual Australia Day holiday, celebrating the 1788 arrival of the British First Fleet, as "a day of sorrow and hurt" for the land's original owners is related in the nuanced tones of an honest observer, not an indignant victim.
 And yet, as Grant points out, a black man who complains tends to be viewed unfavorably: "People don't like the angry Aborigine."

-Gordon and editor Matt Wyllie do a nice job recapping Goodes' upbringing, raised with his two brothers by his full-blood Indigenous mother, who separated from their white Anglo father when Adam was young.
+Gordon and editor Matt Wyllie do a nice job of recapping Goodes' upbringing, raised with his two brothers by his full-blood Indigenous mother, who separated from their white Anglo father when Adam was young.
 He transitioned from soccer into AFL and was drafted as a 17-year-old high-schooler in 1997.
 After an initially tough entrée into the Sydney Swans ranks, he found a nurturing mentor when new coach Paul Roos, one of many illuminating talking heads, took over midway through his first season.
 Goodes rose to stardom, twice winning the prestigious Brownlow Medal for "best and fairest" player of the AFL season.
 Footage of the first time he received that honor in 2003, and of his mother's visible pride, is quite moving.

 The movie also documents how Goodes went from only the most rudimentary awareness of his tribal ancestry to become more connected to his Indigenous roots after pursuing a Diploma in Aboriginal Studies — the growth of his identity coinciding with him becoming an elder in footy culture.
 The discovery (partly through his episode on TV genealogy series Who Do You Think You Are?) of his mother's past as one of the Stolen Generation yields more affecting moments.
 Insights into that decades-long campaign to assimilate Indigenous Australian children into white society and thus eradicate their traditional culture and languages will be familiar to domestic audiences but nonetheless are indispensable here in framing Goodes' cultural formation.

-There are powerful testimonials from Indigenous AFL players that preceded Goodes, notably Nicky Winmar, who responded to racial vilification during the 1993 season with the instantly famous gesture of lifting his guernsey and pointing to his skin with pride.
-Goodes recreated that image years later, but it was his celebration of a goal, during the booing saga, with an Indigenous war dance that included miming a spear toss that sparked renewed outrage from conservatives.
+There are powerful testimonials from Indigenous AFL players who preceded Goodes, notably Nicky Winmar, who responded to racial vilification during the 1993 season with the instantly famous gesture of lifting his guernsey and pointing to his skin with pride.
+Goodes re-created that image years later, but it was his celebration of a goal, during the booing saga, with an Indigenous war dance that included miming a spear toss that sparked renewed outrage from conservatives.

 It now seems irrefutable that hostility toward Goodes was racially motivated and the movie is unequivocal in its position, though Grant and Gordon allow plenty of space for some of the more vocal offenders to show their true colors.

-Bilious AFL commentator-turned-TV personality Sam Newman is particularly noxious in his insistence that spectator abuse was directed at Goodes not because of his race but because he was being "a jerk."
+Bilious AFL commentator-turned-TV personality Sam Newman is particularly noxious in his insistence that spectator abuse was directed at Goodes not because of his race, but because he was being "a jerk."
 McGuire ties himself in knots to appear on the right side of the controversy — his attempts to justify an ill-considered "King Kong" crack on radio as "a slip of the tongue" due to being overworked and stressed are clumsy and laughable.

 It's admirable in theory that the filmmakers give Bolt such an ample window to double down on his condemnation of Goodes' actions, but there's such a thing as being too fair-minded.
 Bolt's sanctimonious observations — he calls the football fans' booing their "contribution to the debate" — feed the biased view that Goodes was both arrogant and thin-skinned in the face of supposedly harmless "tall poppy syndrome" criticism.
 The pervasive presence and irksome volume of Bolt alone risks giving a distorted view of the Australian media as a bastion of arch conservative commentary.